pinecone-io/pinecone-evals/README.md

 ## Report Visualization

-The library generates interactive HTML reports comparing different search approaches:
+The sdk generates reports in either markdown or html `format`.
+HTML is recommended for interactive exploration of results.

 ![Evaluation Report](docs/report-screenshot.png)